 A classic for good reason.
-Save the dishes for morning.
+Save the dishes for the morning.

 No furniture.
 No ants, either.

 If your Switch has been sitting idle, dust it off.
-Mario Kart and Just Dance are always a good idea.
+Mario Kart and Just Dance are always good ideas.

 Pick an album and listen to it, the whole way through.